 Using Academic Technologies

-We often think of technology as a set of tools but also keep in mind the importance of technique, know-how, and support when planning your course.
+We often think of technology as a set of tools, but also keep in mind the importance of technique, know-how, and support when planning your course.

 Start with Stanford-approved tools and platforms

-Balance technology with the course goals
+Balance technology with your course goals

 When planning your course, select technology tools that enhance your students' ability to achieve course learning goals.
 Also, consider how the tool might make your teaching more effective or efficient.
 While some technologies and pedagogies may be innovative and inspiring, they may have a steep learning curve or costs that outweigh the benefits.
-There is often a trade-off between enhancing learning and adding additional load on users.
+There is often a trade-off between enhancing learning and adding to the load on users.

 Connect with learning technology experts

 Stanford has a wide variety of experts that support faculty and students with different aspects of learning technology.
 However, it can be difficult to navigate the many different service providers and organizational units.

 The Teaching Commons (primarily managed by the Center for Teaching and Learning) is designed to be a central hub for navigating these resources.
 We can help connect you to the right resources.
 Email us at firstname.lastname@example.org or request a consultation.

 - Teach Anywhere for Stanford's academic policy and guidance during the COVID-19 global pandemic